frePPLe/frepple/doc/extension-modules/odoo-connector.rst

 The connector provides the following functionality:

-* Two-way integration:
+* | Two-way integration.
+  | The connector retrieves all master data required for planning from Odoo.
+  | The connector publishes the resulting plan back to Odoo, either a)
+    automatically at the end of the planning run or b) after manual review and approval by the planner.

 * | Live data integration.
-  | The connector reads the data directly from odoo and writes the results
+  | The connector reads the data directly from Odoo and writes the results
     back.
 Compared to replicating data to its own database, this provides a more native and tighter integration.
 It is still possible to save a copy of the odoo in the frePPLe database to use the frePPLe user